 At his former position, co-head of Global Strategy at Société Générale, his inner office memos became a must-read for investors.
-(Yesterday I shared Dylan Grice’s, who worked with James at Société Générale, recommended reading list which also originated as a memo.)

 The below reading list is a combination of two memos James wrote, where he recommenced his favorite books across a wide variety of topics.

 The original memos can be found on Scribd.